titouancreach/vuejs-redux/README.md

 # Multiple store

-You can combine multiple store if needed.
-Just use the Provider component multiple time.
+You can combine multiple store if needed, use the Provider component various times.
 You can obviously create an helper component or whatever to compose this.

 ```vue